Off-Campus Housing for 2015-2016

 Important information about leases: Occasionally, students enter into leases or other agreements with landlords before they are sure of their off campus status.
 Students are strongly encouraged NOT to enter into any agreements for off-campus housing prior to receiving written notification of the approval of your application from the Residential Life office.
 The college is not obligated to grant permission to students who have entered into rental agreements before proper approval has been given.

-Notification of approval: Students will be notified via letter by the Residential Life office is the Off-Campus Housing Application is approved.
-Approval via email for the first wave of permissions will happen before Spring Break 2014.
+Notification of approval: Students will be notified by the Residential Life office via email if the Off-Campus Housing Application is approved.
+This initial notification will happen before Spring Break 2015.
+Any subsequent permissions happen on an as-needed, individual basis utilizing wait lists consisting of those who did not receive permission during initial notification.

-Notification of acceptance: Students who are granted off-campus permission will receive email notification.
+Notification of acceptance/rejection of off-campus offer: Students who are granted off-campus permission will receive email notification.
 This assumes that you are accepting your permission to move off campus.
 If you choose not to accept, you should notify Res Life as soon as possible so we can keep you in the Room Draw process.

 - Submitting an off-campus housing application does NOT guarantee that off-campus residency will be granted.